Home » Technical Hub » Suspension: Caravan & Trailer Underbody Guide » Trailer Axle Types: Overlay Axles

 For example, a 50mm stub and a 50mm beam will result in a 50mm drop.

-When Couplemate™ manufactures an Overlay Axle, our production team prefer to use round stud axles as opposed to square stub axles.
-Because of the cavity between the stub and the beam, our team is able to achieve a stronger, cleaner weld by beginning at the crevice and layering 3-4 welds.
+When Couplemate™ manufactures an Overlay Axle, our production team prefers to use round stud axles rather than square stub axles.
+Because of the cavity between the stub and the beam, our team can achieve a stronger, cleaner weld by beginning at the crevice and layering 3-4 welds.

-Should You Invert an Overlay Axle?
+Can you invert an Overlay Axle?

 • Camber: Any camber other than zero is a safety issue